abugher/os-deployment/README.md

 write a wrapper that just does that, and call that an image generation mechanism.
 Writing images to disks doesn't need scripting.

+##

 mkbs should acquire a lock on the target device, and refuse to operate concurrently on the same target.

+##

 Required packages may not be completely documented.

+##

 If it runs long enough, mkbs prompts for root password again.
 It is supposed to keep it from expiring.

+##

 The scripts should work regardless of current working directory.

+##

 mksd should generate a new image in a file instead of on a storage device.
 It might do so only if the upstream image is newer.
 It might also still write the resulting image to a storage device, skipping the image generation step if possible.

+##

+Network configuration assumes ifupdown.
+Netplan is becoming default on Armbian.
+Unconfigured netplan will use DHCP.
+That works as long as the MAC address is already known to the DHCP server, but otherwise means a fresh deployed host will come up with a wrong IP address.